Student Rights and Responsibilities

 Drug Abuse Prevention Program

-New Jersey Institute of Technology prohibits the use of illegal drugs on its premises.
+New Jersey Institute of Technology prohibits the use of illegal drugs on its premises including the possession, use, or selling of marijuana in any form on campus and during University activities.
 University policy concerning possession and consumption of alcoholic beverages on campus subscribes to strict enforcement of the laws of the State of New Jersey, the County of Essex and the City of Newark.
 In addition, the policy stipulates that any consumption must occur within a responsible social framework wherein beverages are not the focus of the event.

-Students with drug and alcohol abuse problems should be aware that they can receive information, counseling and referral assistance from the Office of the Dean of Student Services, the Counseling Center, the Health Services Office, or the Stop-In Center.
+Students with concerns about their own or someone else's use of drugs and/or alcohol should be aware that they can receive information, counseling and referral assistance from the Office of the Dean of Students, the NJIT CARE Team, the Center for Counseling & Psychological Services, or Campus Health Services.
 The professional staff of the Counseling Center can provide substance abuse counseling and assessment in some situations and will refer more serious problems to off-campus facilities and services.

-In addition, the university, through the Division of Student Services, offers a series of educational programs focused on the areas of drug and alcohol information and substance abuse prevention.
+In addition, the university, through the Division of Student Affairs, offers a series of educational programs focused on the areas of drug and alcohol information and substance abuse prevention.

 Drug-Free Workplace Policy